Frequently Asked Questions

 Application for EEEF financing

 Investment manager of eeef conducts the initial screening and, in case of a positive outcome of this first stage, detailed due diligence of the project.
-To check the eligibility of the project for eeef please refer to the eligibility check on our website.
+To check the eligibility of the project for eeef please submit your request to the Investment Management Team via firstname.lastname@example.org.

 The final beneficiaries of eeef are municipal, local and regional authorities as well as public and private entities acting on behalf of those authorities such as utilities, public transportation providers, social housing associations, energy service companies etc. Projects can directly be submitted by any counterparty involved in the project.